 Know Your Strengths, Find Your Dream Job

 Do you ever worry about making a good decision related to your career path?
 Have you ever thought that it has a lot to do with knowing and utilizing your personal strengths?
 They could play an important role when finding your dream job.
 E.g. if you are a real people person enjoying social interactions, it might be difficult to work as a software developer.
-If you are naturally gifted with the analytical mind and enjoy working with numbers, you may find a creative role a bit tough.
+If you are naturally gifted with the analytical mind, leadership skills, and enjoy working with numbers, you may find a creative role a bit tough.

 When you feel a little bit confused or unsure about the career decisions you have to make, reevaluate your strengths.
 This knowledge will help you find your way easier.
 There are a lot of books written on the subject of finding your personality strengths, character traits, skills and talents and building your life around them.
 One of them is Now, Discover Your Strengths, by Marcus Buckingham and Donald O. Clifton.
 It is a book about discovering who you are, what you’re naturally best at and how to apply it in a business or life sense.